Get Carter: Remakes

+Hit Man (1972)

-In 1972, MGM released the Blaxploitation film Hit Man, written and directed by George Armitage and produced by Gene Corman; the film's credits identify Lewis' Jack's Return Home as its basis.
-This marked the second time that Corman had produced a Blaxploitation film based on a novel that had previously been adapted for film following Cool Breeze (1972), the fourth adaptation of W. R. Burnett's The Asphalt Jungle.
+In 1972, MGM released the blaxploitation film Hit Man, written and directed by George Armitage and produced by Gene Corman; the film's credits identify Lewis's Jack's Return Home as its basis.
+This was the second time that Corman had produced a blaxploitation film based on a novel that had previously been adapted for film, following Cool Breeze (1972), the fourth adaptation of W. R. Burnett's The Asphalt Jungle.
 However, Hodges and critics have identified Hit Man as a remake of Get Carter, transposing the action from Newcastle to Los Angeles.
 The film stars Bernie Casey as Tyrone Tackett, the story's counterpart to Jack Carter, while Glenda is reimagined as Gozelda, a "sultry skin flick star" portrayed by Pam Grier.

-Armitage has revealed that he had not seen Get Carter at the time he worked on the film, and that Corman had given him an untitled copy of Hodges' script, asking him to rewrite it in an African-American context; he did not learn that the film was based on Get Carter until he was informed by his agent.
+Armitage revealed that he had not seen Get Carter at the time he worked on the film, and that Corman had given him an untitled copy of Hodges's script, asking him to rewrite it in an African-American context; he did not learn that the film was based on Get Carter until he was informed by his agent.
 While the films share several plot details and treatments, such as a sniper aiming at Carter/Tackett on a rocky beach, Hit Man includes several divergences from Get Carter, including a scene in which Gozelda is mauled to death by tigers, and does not end with the main character's death.

 Hodges and Klinger were incensed by MGM's decision to remake the film, as they considered Hit Man inferior to Get Carter; Lewis later claimed that he never received any royalties from Hit Man.
 The film was released by Warner Archive Collection as a MOD DVD-R on May 4, 2010.